-Table 1-1 lists the documentation provided by Concurrent.
+Table 1-1 lists the documentation provided by Concurrent as pdf files on the RedHawk Linux documentation CD.

 Note that printed copies of Concurrent documentation can be ordered by contacting the Concurrent Software Support Center.
 The toll-free number for calls within the continental United States is 1-800-245-6453.
 For calls outside the continental United States, the number is 1-954-971-6248.
 If available, a CD containing the pdf of selected manuals will be provided with the system.